JannicCutura/fundmappeR/README.md

 ```

-There are four tables available, stored year by year:
+There are four tables available, stored in monthly versions:
 - **Class table**: This table contains data on the individual fund share class. `class_id` and `date` act as primary key.
 - **Series table**: This table contains data on the individual fund (i.e. a series). `series_id` and `date` act as primary key.
 - **Holdings table**: This table contains data on the individual holdings. `class_id`, `date` and `issuer_number` act as primary key.